opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/ism_mds1.gif" alt="Multiple data sources in ISM list page"/>

 To perform operations on a specific index within a data source, select the individual index from the list.
 To create a new index, select the **Create Index** button, which opens a form.
-Fill in the required information and select the **Create** button.
+Enter the required information and select the **Create** button.
 The index is created within the selected data source.
 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/ism_mds2.gif" alt="Multiple data sources in ISM create page"/>